finanalyst/collection/README.md

 This flag is set to False if **without-processing** is True.

-*  **no-report**
+*  **without-report**

 Normally, report plugins report on the final state of the output files.
-No-report prevents report plugins from being loaded or run.
+This flag prevents report plugins from being loaded or run.

 If **without-processing** is set, then the **Report** stage is skipped.
-If, however, the caches do not exist (deleted or first run), then the value of **without-processing** is ignored and the value of **no-report** is observed.
+If, however, the caches do not exist (deleted or first run), then the value of **without-processing** is ignored and the value of **without-report** is observed.

-*  **no-cache**

-RakuConfig will cache the previous configuration data by default.
-When testing a module, this is not desirable, so no-cache = True prevents caching.

 *  **debug-when & verbose-when**

-ProcessedPod uses `debug` and `verbose`, which provide information about which blocks are processed (debug), and the result after the application of the template.
+ProcessedPod uses `debug` and `verbose`, which provide information about which blocks are processed (debug), and the result after the application of the template (verbose).
 This is a lot of information and generally, it is only one file that is of interest.

 These two flags take a string, eg., `:debug-when<Introduction.pod6> `, and when the filename matches the string, then the debug/verbose flag is set for that file only. (verbose is only effective when debug is True).